jtgsystems/The-Ultimate-Bat-File/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 Licensed for public use, not for resale.

+## Installation ⚙️

+1. Download the `The-Ultimate-Bat-File-By-JTGSYSTEMS.bat` file.
+2. Double-click the `.bat` file to run the tool.

+## Usage 🕹️

+The tool presents a menu with various options.
+Simply enter the number corresponding to the desired tool and press Enter.

+## Contributing 🤝

+Contributions are welcome!
+Please feel free to submit pull requests or open issues to suggest improvements or report bugs.

 ## Contact 📧

-For any questions or inquiries, please contact John Gallie at (905) 892 4555
+For any questions or inquiries, please contact John Gallie at 905 892 4555

 ---

-© 2025 JTG SYSTEMS.
+© 2024 JTG SYSTEMS.
 All rights reserved.